Juvenile Adjudication Hearing Steps

 If something new is brought up that caught the prosecution off guard, then they can present “rebuttal witnesses” to testify.
 Again, the defense will have a chance to cross examine those rebuttal witnesses.
 After all evidence is presented, then each side can make their closing arguments to the judge.
 Even though the Adjudication Hearing is taking place in Juvenile Court, the State still has to meet the same burden of proof (i.e. guilt beyond a reasonable doubt).
 If the judge does return a “delinquent” verdict (i.e. a “guilty” verdict) on one or more of the charges, then he will set the case over for a “Disposition Hearing”.

-If you or a loved one have more questions about an Juvenile Adjudication Hearing in Arizona, contact the Law Offices of David Michael Cantor and speak to an attorney today.
+If you or a loved one have more questions about a Juvenile Adjudication Hearing in Arizona, contact DM Cantor and speak to an attorney today.